 25% of the capital value of your L G P S benefits, or

-25% of the lifetime allowance which, for those with fixed protection, is £450,000 (ie 25% of your lifetime allowance of £1.8 million) or
+25% of the lifetime allowance which, for those with fixed protection, is £450,000 (ie 25% of your lifetime allowance of £1.8 million), or

 if you have previously taken payment of (crystallised) pension benefits, 25% of your remaining lifetime allowance.

-You will lose fixed protection ifyou start a new pension arrangement, other than to accept a transfer of existing pension rights
+You will lose fixed protection if:

+you start a new pension arrangement, other than to accept a transfer of existing pension rights

-, or if your benefits increase by more than the cost of living increases, or
+your benefits increase by more than the cost of living increases, or

-if you pay contributions into a money purchase pension arrangement other than to a life assurance policy providing death benefits that started before 6 April 2006.
+you pay contributions into a money purchase pension arrangement other than to a life assurance policy providing death benefits that started before 6 April 2006.

 You will also be subject to restrictions on where and how you can transfer benefits.